 David went from years of running console studios to building and then selling a mobile free-to-play company.
 Now part of the mighty MAG Interactive, he's gone from knowing next-to-nothing about mobile F2P games to hundreds of millions of installs in the space four years.
 David gives an overview what he's learned in a way that anyone can understand and talks about best practice in current and future games.

 Fig helped make equity-based crowdfunding successful and turned traditional games publishing on its head.
-Now they are helping developers understand the value of cryptocurrency in gaming.
-Join Alex Amsel, Head of Blockchain Development at Fig, for this informative session, which will begin with a primer on blockchain technology, then dive into cryptocurrency and the birth of Bitcoin.
-Amsel will show developers the importance of Ether, smart contracts, and ICOs, and provide some use cases for blockchain in games.
-He'll wrap the session by taking a look ahead and offering some opinions on the future of cryptocurrency and its use in the games industry.
-Anyone curious about blockchain and cryptocurrency for their next game project will want to attend this session.
+Now they are helping developers understand the value of blockchains in gaming.
+Join Alex Amsel, Head of Blockchain Development at Fig, for this informative session, which will begin with a primer on blockchain technology and its first use case, Bitcoin.
+Alex will then introduce the potential uses of blockchains to game developers whilst providing a balanced view of the nascent blockchain sector.
+He'll wrap the session by taking a look ahead and offering some opinions on the future of decentralised technology and its use in the games industry.
+Anyone curious about blockchain and cryptocurrency for their next game project will want attend this session.

 I really like Develop, I really like the intimacy of it and I love the location.. there’s a good diversity of talks going on so there hasn’t been a time when there’s nothing I want to see.

 It’s great for inspiration and just to keep up to date.
 Coming down to Develop you can see a lot of people at the top of their field talking about their wok and sharing insights.

 There are many ways you can be part of Develop:Brighton 2018 - including speaking in the conference, taking a booth in the Expo or becoming a sponsor.Find out more